dentarg/auth0-blog/_posts/2017-10-06-azure-storage.markdown

 ## What is Azure File Storage?

 Another way of store information on Microsoft Azure is through File Storage.
-This service offers shared resources on the cloud.
+This service offers shared resources in the cloud.
 Applications executing locally, on virtual machines, or any other service inside Microsoft Azure can mount a shared resource of files in Azure.

 File Storage is flexible and can be handled through the following clients: